reactima/microvm/README.md

 # Firecracker MicroVM Launcher for Data Analytics

+Work in progress!

-This project demonstrates spinning up thousands of Firecracker MicroVMs with sub-second boot times, each ready with a minimal environment suitable for lightweight data analytics—similar in spirit to [lovable.dev](https://lovable.dev).
+This project will demonstrate spinning up thousands of Firecracker MicroVMs with sub-second boot times, each ready with a minimal environment suitable for lightweight data analytics—similar in spirit to [lovable.dev](https://lovable.dev).
 It includes:

 - A `Makefile` to automate Firecracker VM setup and launch
 - A Go program to manage and launch VMs using the Firecracker Go SDK